asarantsev/Gaussian-Innovations/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-UPDATE: In this subfolder full-model, we get the Box-Cox transform testing for original and normalized series of log returns of the three stock asset classes.
-This corresponds to
+Update: In this subfolder full-model, we get the Box-Cox transform testing for original and normalized series of log returns of the three stock asset classes.
+This corresponds to the blog post https://my-finance.org/2026/08/31/the-box-cox-transform-and-its-use-for-financial-data/

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+Update: In another subfolder treasury-bonds, we model total annual returns of 10-year zero-coupon Treasury bonds given rates of 10-year and 9-year zero-coupon Treasury rates, end-of-year.
+But these rates are close to 10-year coupon Treasury bonds, December average.
+Thus we can compute these from these 10-year coupon bonds.
+There is a small error, although the correlation between two series of returns is more than 97%.
+However, we still need to include these random terms, and therefore we have 9 equations and 9 innovation series.
+Not, as previously noted, 9 equations (5 for asset class returns + 4 for financial market factors) but only 8 innovation series.